wagtail/wagtail/docs/contributing/security.md

 Wagtail does not have a "Bug Bounty" program.
 Whilst we appreciate and accept reports from anyone, and will gladly give credit to you and/or your organisation, we aren't able to "reward" you for reporting the vulnerability.

-["Beg Bounties"](https://www.troyhunt.com/beg-bounties/) are ever increasing among security researchers, and it's not something condone or support.
+["Beg Bounties"](https://www.troyhunt.com/beg-bounties/) are ever increasing among security researchers, and it's not something we condone or support.

 ## How Wagtail discloses security issues